Archive for the ‘Business Exit Strategy’ Category

 In response to the first question, if the business has focused on lowering it’s tax position in recent years and the owner has creatively taken money out of the business, lowering the retained earnings in the process, there may not be as much borrowing power as one might think.
 Lenders and investors are going to look at the financial performance of the business over a 3 to 5 year period to ascertain the amount of debt the business can manage.
 Recasting of numbers aside to allow for creative accounting and tax reduction strategies, the historical financial performance may not support the type of leverage the buyer expects against the purchase price.

-Vendor’s that take this into consideration and create a Business Financing picture over recent history (3 to 5 years) that supports higher leverage will not only sell their business faster, but also come closer to getting their target sale price.
+Vendor’s that take this into consideration and create a business financing picture over recent history (3 to 5 years) that supports higher leverage will not only sell their business faster, but also come closer to getting their target sale price.

 This is where the second question comes in.
 If less acquisition financing is available than expected, the vendor has to either reduce the purchase price or provide more vendor financing.